 It’s often hard for people with bipolar disorder to know what is reasonable and what is unacceptable.
 If you’re born with a certain kind of brain- it makes you say and do things that are normal to you.
 For example, people with bipolar disorder get stressed a lot more easily than the general population.
 They get more angry- cry more- try to kill themselves more- and definitely get higher than anyone without the illness when it comes to mania.

-But that is natural behavior for us!
-It’s not ok and it’s certainly not a very productive way to live- but it’s what our brains do.
-So it makes sense that we will all have to learn what is reasonable and acceptable.
+But even though it is natural for us, it’s not ok and it’s certainly not a very productive way to live- but it’s what our brains do.
+So it makes sense that we will all have to learn what is reasonable and acceptable so that we can survive in the average world.

 How can you stop behavior that is unacceptable and non productive?
 I have found an answer that took me a long time to master, but I’ve kept at it for 10 years and it’s working.